christhoning/LearningR/R/README.md

 sections (e.g. with RStudio's 'Insert Section' with Ctrl-Shift-R) by utility or purpose.
 You can use the 'Document Outline' (Ctrl-Shift-O) to see the sections and functions.

+# This will be used for testing out Git